“Head-down syndrome” in a rabbit

 Phenothiazine

-Many thanks to Kathleen Bourdelais, Suzanne Trayhan and Bonnie Salt for sharing the information about Midnight
+I would like to express my gratitude to Kathleen Bourdelais, Suzanne Trayhan and Bonnie Salt for sharing the information about Midnight

 and for the permission to use the pictures and videos.